manasayp/Insight_Coding_Challenge/README.md

+run.sh is executed and tested on cygwin on Windows.
-The programs are implemented and executed successfully using Python 2.7 on Windows 8 Operating System The following libraries are used
+The following libraries are used
 1.Counter [collections.py] for storing words count
 2.sys module for providing input and output files as command line arguments